Rolex Watches Review & FAQ

 17. Do Rolex Watches Offer Good Value?

 That entirely depends on how you measure the value in a watch.
 If all you need to do is tell accurate time, you can technically do that more effectively with a $10 battery-powered watch.
 Accurate watches are one of the rare exceptions where you don't necessarily get what you pay for.
 With mechanical watches, Rolex is arguably the most accurate there is.
 They truly go above and beyond when it comes to precision.

-However, if you're looking for excellent tool watch such as a diver's watch, yes.
+However, if you're looking for an excellent tool watch, such as a diver's watch with luminous hands, yes.
 Very few diving watches can compare with the best Rolex has to offer.
 If you're looking to wear an impressive watch yes a Rolex has excellent value.
 If you are looking for a watch that you can give away one day as a family heirloom, Rolex might be just the brand for you.

-If you're looking for a watch with an excellent warranty, Rolex has one of the best in the business and offers a 5-year warranty on all their watches.
+If you're looking for a watch with an excellent warranty, a new Rolex has one of the best in the business and offers a 5-year warranty on all their watches.